codeme254/Blogit-Requirements/README.md

 ## More features
 ### Header
-- Logged out users only see the login and sign up buttons.
+- [Required feature] Logged out users only see the login and sign up buttons.
-- Logged in users can see:
+- [Required feature] Logged in users can see:
     - posts link (all blogs)
     - new blog link
     - profile link
     - A friendly message in the header e.g _welcome back john_
+- [Required feature] a small landing page.
-- Optional feature: allow users to upload profile pictures.
+- [Optional feature]: allow users to upload profile pictures.